This post may contain affiliate links. Read our disclosure policy here.

 - Cook the meat

-In a large skillet, cook meat with seasoning over medium heat, breaking up the chunks with a wooden spoon into small pieces as it cooks.
-Once cooked, drain off the fat. - Warm up your taco shells
+Cook the meat with seasoning in a large skillet, breaking up the chunks with a wooden spoon into small pieces as it cooks.
+You can also cook taco meat in the crockpot. - Warm up your taco shells

 I like to warm up my taco shells in the toaster oven or my oven at 325F for about 6 minutes while the beef cooks to crisp them up. - Assemble how you like them